waleedgeo/covid-chatbot/README.md

 # LSTM Model Summary

 The model was trained using LSTM model for 200 epochs.
 The model was trained using the Adam optimizer with a learning rate of 0.001.
-The model was trained on a GPU (NVEDIA RTX 3070, Compute Unit 8.6).
+The model was trained on a GPU (NVIDIA RTX 3070, Compute Unit 8.6).
 The summary of model is:

 ![Model](model_summary.png)